Asumpta2640/Skincare-routine/README.md

 ##Who are the users?

 -General Users looking for a simple skincare routine personalized to their skin type.
 -Ideal for students and self-learnerswho want a practical project to understand:
   -Local JSON API usage
   -JavaScript DOM and event handling
   -Front-end UL design

+---
 ##What is the Benefit for the Users?

 -Minimalistic UL makes it easly for users to navigate and understand the recommended routines.
 -Developers can learn how web apps interact with APIs and how to dynamically update the DOM.
 -Quickly get a beginner-friendly skincare routine thaat fits your skin type.
+---
+##What is the goal of this project?

+-To demonstrate key web development concepts in a approachable way.By building this project, users will:
+  -Gain experience structuring a basic front-end project -Understand user input handlin and DOM update in JavaScript -Learn how to set up and consume a local JSON API

+  ---
+  ##Built with

+  -HTML
+  -CSS
+  -JavaScript
+  -JSON Server

+This project was developed by Jelagat Asumpta email:sugutasumpta@gmail.comAdd commentMore actions

+#License
+This project is licensed under the [MIT License](LICENSE)